 There are a couple of things to keep in mind when using recursive Lambda functions

-1. Make sure that the end condition for recursion is properly tested.
+- Make sure that the end condition for recursion is properly tested.
 Otherwise, it could lead to an unintended volume of function invocations and escalated costs.
-If this accidentally happens, set the function concurrent execution limit to 0 to throttle all invocations to the function, before working on the fix.
+If this accidentally happens, set the function concurrent execution limit to

-3. AWS Lambda reuses the same container for subsequent runs.
+permission to be able to make the recursive call successfully. - AWS Lambda reuses the same container for subsequent runs.
 So, initialize SDK clients, database connections outside the function handler.
-Each container has 512 MB of storage available at mount point /tmp.
-This space can be used to store static assets that won’t change across executions.
+Each container has 512 MB of storage available at mount point

 This code sample shows a lambda function written in Python to process all objects in an S3 bucket recursively